-The U.S. government estimates the total population at 11,000 (July 2016 estimate).
-Approximately 97 percent of the population belongs to the Congregational Christian Church of Tuvalu (Ekalesia Kelisiano Tuvalu or EKT), which has historical ties to the Congregational Church and other churches in Samoa, 1.4 percent to the Seventh-day Adventist Church, and 1 percent to the Bahai Faith.
-There are small populations of Catholics, Muslims, Baptists, Jehovah's Witnesses, and members of The Church of Jesus Christ of Latter-day Saints (Mormons).
-Local religious leaders report that the Brethren Church, a charismatic Protestant group founded by former members of the EKT, is rapidly gaining members.
+The U.S. government estimates the total population at 11,000 (July 2018 estimate).
+Approximately 97 percent of the population belongs to the Ekalesia A Kelisiano Tuvalu (Congregational Christian Church of Tuvalu or EKT), which has historical ties to the Congregational Church and other churches in Samoa, 1.4 percent to the Seventh-day Adventist Church, and 1 percent to the Baha'i Faith.
+There are small numbers of Catholics, Muslims, Baptists, Jehovah's Witnesses, and members of The Church of Jesus Christ of Latter-day Saints (Church of Jesus Christ) and the Brethren Church.

-The nine island groups have traditional chiefs, all of whom are members of the Congregational Christian Church of Tuvalu.
-Most members of other religious groups are found in Funafuti, the capital, and some Bahais live on Nanumea Island.
+The nine island groups have traditional chiefs, all of whom are members of the EKT.
+Most members of other religious groups are found in Funafuti, the capital, and some Baha'is live on Nanumea Island.